ctornquist/Search-Engine/common/README.md

  * Determines if a directory exists by creating a file in that directory and
  * trying to write to it.
 Returns true if the directory is valid, false otherwise.
  *
- * The directory can be in the form "./dir" or "./dir/".
+ * The directory must be in the form "./direc/" so make sure it's passed in that way.
- * The function will modify the former to add the final slash onto the end.
  *
  * Limitations: the file ".crawler" will remain in the directory if the given
  * directory is valid.